HichamBezzizi/weatherapp-revamped/README.md

 1. Separating my API and my DOM javascript logic.
 1. Working with an API.
 1. Fetch API  from https://openweathermap.org/api .
-1. Concept of async and await.
+1. Solidyfied my knowledge of Async/Await

 ## What was the most challenging

 Figuring out how to get the data of the day since the API is configured to have data every 3 hours.